 With that in mind let's explore some ways to build retention into your customer experience.

 Reduce buyers remorse to build your member retention

-Send a personalised message after sign up
+Send a personalised message after signing up

 A personalised message is easy to set up in your TeamUp account, and it's perfect for reassuring your newly signed up member that they have made their best decision in ages; to get fit and healthy with you and your business.
 In this message, be sure to include: